October 21, 2020

 With so many choices for customers to communicate, whether voice or non-voice, you need to make sure you can manage each and every experience, regardless of channel.
 The omnichannel ACD will help you route all contacts – whether phone, email, text, web or social –and manage them all with the same quality and care.

-3. Does it support advanced workflows, such as self-service and skills-based routing?
+3. Does the ACD or virtual ACD support advanced workflows, such as self-service and skills-based routing?

 Ensure the best service each and every time with an ACD that lets you distribute calls based on skills.
 Whether it’s the language spoken, specific technical or problem-solving knowledge, licensing or certification, closing or promise-to-pay rates, etc., using intelligent routing can help improve first call resolution and create happier customers.
 Offering the ability for customers to self-serve with simple tasks, such as getting an account balance, changing an address, confirming an order status or appointment, making a payment, etc., reduces the reliance on your agent resources and makes it easy for customers to get answers more quickly.